 As consideration for your time and effort, drivers receive cancellation and no-show fees.
 Fees are based on your region and ride type, so use the Cities page to see specific amounts.

 - Cancellations by passengers

-- Passenger cancellations
+- Passenger no-shows

-- Lyft Line fee policy
+- Lyft Line fee policies

 - Cancellations and acceptance rate

 If a passenger cancels when you've already started driving, you'll get a cancellation fee when either: